bgplab/evpn/docs/index.md

 ---
 # Open-Source VXLAN/EVPN Configuration Labs

-This series of VXLAN/EVPN hands-on labs will help you master numerous aspects of VXLAN and EVPN [platform of your choice](https://netlab.tools/module/vxlan/#platform-support)[^PC], including:
+This series of VXLAN/EVPN hands-on labs will help you master numerous aspects of VXLAN and EVPN on a [platform of your choice](https://netlab.tools/module/vxlan/#platform-support)[^PC], including:

 * Arista EOS
 * Aruba AOS-CX